redhat-cip/dci-openshift-agent/README.md

 1. `prev_stages`: Indicates that this pipeline can only be executed after an OCP install or another OCP upgrade, as those will provide the `kubeconfig` used to interact with the cluster during the upgrade.
 1. `dci_main`: Instructs the agent to execute only the tasks related to a cluster upgrade.
 Accepted values are `install` and `upgrade`.
-1. `enable_perf_addon`: Enables the mirroring of the Performance Add-On operator for the target OCP version.
+1. `opm_mirror_list`: During the upgrade the operators already installed will be upgraded, those operators must be listed in this variable to perform the operators mirroring according to the target OCP version.

 See: [dci-pipeline](https://docs.distributed-ci.io/dci-pipeline/) documentation for more details about the configuration settings.